wagtail/wagtail/docs/reference/contrib/index.rst

 :doc:`frontendcache`
 --------------------

-A module for automatically purging pages from a cache (Varnish, Squid or Cloudflare) when their content is changed.
+A module for automatically purging pages from a cache (Varnish, Squid, Cloudflare or Cloudfront) when their content is changed.

 :doc:`routablepage`